munafs2301/SendSMS/README.md

 This project is a microservice that listens for a message on a queue, consumes an external API and publishes an event to listening consumers.
 The specific implementation is a microservice that sends SMS to users

-###FLOW
+### FLOW
-=>It listens for SMS commands on a specific message queue named "SmsService".
+1. It listens for SMS commands on a specific message queue named "SmsService".
-=> It consumes messages from this queue.
+2. It consumes messages from this queue.
-=> Then it sends the message as a request to a third-party SMS service.
+3. Then it sends the message as a request to a third-party SMS service.
-=> When a request is sent successfully, It publishes SmsSentEvent to listening microservices.
+4. When a request is sent successfully, It publishes SmsSentEvent to listening microservices.

 Note: At every stage, the status of the sent messages is updated.
 So there is a persistence mechanism.